All you want to know about Chef Ton and more.

-Having interned at Eleven Madison Park, he went onto work as a bus boy at Jean George, just to give him a feel of what it was like to work in a Michelin star restaurant.
+Having interned at Eleven Madison Park, he went onto work at Jean George, just to give him a feel of what it was like to work in a Michelin star restaurant.

 His concept for Le Du was the result of a development project he worked on while studying at CIA .
 His cooking style is “modern Thai inspired cuisine made with 99% local ingredients using the latest modern techniques.
 His biggest challenges is to source the nest quality local ingredents.